This post covers the New Orleans riverboat dinner buffet and jazz cruises.

 If you’re looking for another way to save money on a New Orleans dinner cruise, make sure to check both Living Social and Groupon.

-As of right now, each service offers a discount on both the Creole Queen Paddlewheeler and the Steamboat Natchez.
+As of the time of this post, each service offers cheaper tickets to both the Creole Queen Paddlewheeler and the Steamboat Natchez.

-While other discounts and tourist passes are only good for admission, you can actually save money on full dinner/lunch/brunch cruises with either of these services.
+While other savings and tourist passes are only good for admission, you can actually save money on full dinner/lunch/brunch cruises with either of these services.

 RELATED POSTS: